Puyallup / White Local Area

 Near Term Actions can be associated with multiple Local Areas, but are mapped in a single location.
 Therefore some Near Term Actions may appear outside of the Local Area boundary.

-Expenditures by Funding Program and Organization Type
+Expenditures by Organization Type

 Near Term Actions can span multiple Local Areas, therefore the Reported Expenditures shown here may also be accounted for in other Local Areas.